stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-air-fryer-greek-potatoes.md

 prep_time: PT15M
 cook_time: PT24M
 total_time: PT39M
+nutrition:
+  serving_size: 1 side serving
+  servings_per_recipe: 4
+  calories: 260
+  total_fat: 9
+  saturated_fat: 2.5
+  cholesterol: 8
+  sodium: 700
+  total_carbohydrates: 41
+  dietary_fiber: 5
+  total_sugars: 3
+  protein: 6
+  vitamin_a: 40
+  vitamin_c: 45
+  calcium: 80
+  iron: 2
 ---
 # Air Fryer Greek Potatoes

-## Crisp Potato Tips

-Dry potatoes brown better.
-If the wedges are wet when they go into the air fryer, they steam before they crisp.
-Work in batches if needed so the wedges have room for hot air to move around them.

-## Serving Ideas
+## Greek Table Style

+These potatoes remind me of a Greek friend who used to make lemony potatoes alongside whatever else was happening for dinner.
+There might be grilled meat, a big salad, warm pita, tzatziki, and a few little dishes scattered around the table, but the potatoes were always the thing people kept reaching for.
+They were simple, bright, salty, and generous in that very Greek way where a side dish can quietly become the reason everyone goes back for seconds.

-Serve with gyros, lamb lule, grilled chicken, roasted salmon, Greek salad, or a simple bowl of tzatziki and warm pita.
+They are especially good with gyros, lamb lule, grilled chicken, roasted salmon, Greek salad, or a simple bowl of tzatziki and warm pita.
+I also like them as the starchy side for a mezze-style dinner with olives, feta, cucumbers, tomatoes, hummus, and anything grilled.
+A final squeeze of lemon right before serving makes them taste fresh again, even after the air fryer has done all the crisping.

-## Variations
+## Tips and Variations

+- For crispier potatoes, dry the wedges well after soaking or rinsing them.
+If they are wet when they go into the basket, they steam first and brown later, which means you lose the contrast between fluffy centers and crisp edges.
+- Give the potatoes space in the air fryer.
+A crowded basket traps moisture, so it is better to cook two good batches than one packed batch that never really gets golden.
-Add a pinch of cayenne for heat, swap parsley for dill, or finish with grated lemon zest for extra brightness.
-For a dairy-free version, skip the feta and add more herbs.
+- Add a pinch of cayenne for heat, swap parsley for dill, or finish with grated lemon zest for extra brightness.

-## Make-Ahead and Storage
+- For a dairy-free version, skip the feta and add more herbs.

-These are best fresh, but leftovers reheat well in the air fryer at 375°F for 4-6 minutes.
+- These are best fresh, but leftovers reheat well in the air fryer at 375°F for 4-6 minutes.
 Add a fresh squeeze of lemon after reheating.